 Life Science Research Advancements In STD Testing

-According to STDTestOptions.info, today there are at least 3 new ways to get STD tested that don’t even require a doctor’s visit nor a trip to the hospital.
+Today, there are at least 3 new ways to get STD tested that don’t even require a doctor’s visit or a trip to the hospital.

 The introduction of FDA-approved POC platforms has led to greater availability of treatment options and resources.
-These recent advancements in point of care STD testing are designed with three simple aims.
+These recent advancements in point-of-care STD testing are designed with three simple aims.
 They decrease turnaround times, provide greater accuracy and reduce the need for physician visits.
-The standard waiting time of a few days can now be reduced dramatically down to a few hours or less.
+The standard waiting time of a few days can now be reduced dramatically to a few hours or less.

-Recent advancements in STD testing in the home also mean that more people can test for different disease within the comfort of their homes.
-This is important for those that may need special testing kits that are difficult to come by in local clinics.
+Recent advancements in STD testing in the home also mean that more people can test for different diseases within the comfort of their homes.
+This is important for those needing special testing kits that are difficult to come by in local clinics.

 However, recent advancements in these POCT STD testing kits have increased sensitivity and reproducibility.
-This means that clinics across the country now have a better chance of determining a diagnosis themselves.
+This means clinics across the country now have a better chance of determining a diagnosis.
 This local service could make all the difference for rural patients.
-It is the difference between a long wait for results from an outside lab upstate and a 20-minute wait within that local, friendly center.
+The difference between a long wait for results from an outside lab upstate and a 20-minute wait within that local, friendly center.

 These Recent Advancements In The Range Of STD Testing Options Also Mean That Labs Can Expand Into New Territory.